noynaert/csc187handouts/unit09/09_050_Create_Arrays.md

 * When an array is created, the space is allocated whether the array is full or not.
 * Array contents are set to a "zeroish" value.
 * Arrays have a property called `.length`.
 It does not have () because it is not a method.
+* The array variable stores the address where the array is stored.
+This is different than with primitives because the actual value is stored for primitives.